 Indeed feel According to a Forsa study, 69 percent of employees get through Study and Vocational Training well prepared for their job.
 Three quarters feel that they are generally sufficiently qualified for their job.
 The reasons often lie elsewhere: Many people are so dissatisfied with their job that they would like to throw everything away, where it would often help to change a few small things.

-Different colleagues, different Manager, Others customers, more flexible working hours, less Stress, going for regular walks or questioning my own fears – I feel clear that not everything can be implemented immediately, but it is easier than changing jobs.
+Different colleagues, different Executive, Others customers, more flexible working hours, less Stress, going for regular walks or questioning my own fears – I feel clear that not everything can be implemented immediately, but it is easier than changing jobs.
 And it is less a question of career choice than of working conditions - homemade and specified by the employer.

 Career choice: As with nuts